dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup

 Dog dental toys make your pal happily distracted while they’re improving their dental hygiene.
 They work by physically removing some of the tooth surface plaque, particularly in the back of the dog’s mouth where they chew, but they’re not a substitute for getting in there with a dog toothbrush.

-5. Take your dog for regular dental cleanings.
+5. Take your dog for regular dental cleanings

 No matter how much at-home dental care you provide for your dog, tartar will still build up over time on your dog’s teeth, just like with our teeth.
 We may brush our teeth daily, but we still need a dentist to clean our teeth periodically.
 The same is true for dogs.
 When enough tartar and gingivitis are present in your dog’s mouth, your veterinarian will recommend a dental cleaning (called dental prophylaxis).
-Your dog will need to go under general anesthesia in order to allow a veterinarian to properly clean off all the tartar on their teeth as well as the layer of tartar under the gumline.
+Your dog will need to go under general anesthesia to allow a veterinarian to properly clean off all the tartar on their teeth as well as the layer of tartar under the gumline.
 Some dogs need dental cleanings yearly, and others every few years; it depends on the breed of the dog and the dental care that they receive at home.

 dog-for-regular-dental-cleanings-